Pages: 17

 Adegbite, O. E., Adegbite, O. R., & Ige-Olaobaju, A. Y. (2021).
 Financial Ethics.
 Financial and Managerial Aspects in Human Resource Management: A Practical Guide, Emerald Publishing Limited, 39-50.

 Prayogo, I., & Afrizal, T. (2021).
-Perceptions of Educators, Accounting Students and Accountants Public Accountant against Ethics of Financial Statement Preparation (Studies at University and KAP in Semarang).
-Budapest International Research and Critics Institute (BIRCI-Journal): Humanities and Social Sciences, 4(1), 89-101.
+Perceptions of Educators, Accounting Students, and Accountants Public Accountants against Ethics of Financial Statement Preparation (Studies at University and KAP in Semarang).
+Budapest International Research and Critics Institute (BIRCI-Journal): Humanities and Social Sciences4(1), 89-101.

 Sun, F., Dutta, S., Zhu, P., & Ren, W. (2021).
 Female insiders' ethics and trading profitability.
 International Review of Financial Analysis, 101710.